danielabar/meblog/src/markdown/a-tale-of-rails-chatgpt-and-scopes.md

 > Scoping allows you to specify commonly-used queries which can be referenced as method calls on the association objects or models.
 With these scopes, you can use every method previously covered such as where, joins and includes.
 All scope bodies should return an ActiveRecord::Relation or nil to allow for further methods (such as other scopes) to be called on it.

-The phrase that jumped out at me was: **All scope bodies should return an ActiveRecord::Relation**
+This phrase is key: **All scope bodies should return an ActiveRecord::Relation**

 Let's take another look at the scope that ChatGPT generated: